Qwertyblob/tp/docs/UserGuide.md

 ### Deleting a class : `deletec`

-Deletes a class from the address book, but does not delete the people in the class.
+Deletes a class from Rollcall, but does not delete the people in the class.

 You may find this useful if a class was created by mistake, or a class has been discontinued for any reason.